Cicero race riot of 1951: Aftermath

 The Cicero Race Riot of 1951 lasted several nights, involved two- to five thousand white rioters, and received worldwide condemnation.
 It was the first race riot to be broadcast on local television.
 Most viewed the rioting in Cicero from their living rooms on TVs before they read it in the papers.
 The press reports in the 1940s Chicago housing attacks were largely ignored, but when the eruption occurred in Cicero in 1951, it brought worldwide condemnation for the first time and a dramatic climax to an era of large-scale residential change.
 The black population continued to increase in Chicago despite the incident, and the Chicago Housing Authority reported a decrease in the number of black families requesting police protection.
 Although the housing assaults did not end, they became less frequent than in the aftermath of World War II.

 In an editorial dated July 14, 1951, the Chicago Tribune used their disapproval of rent control to explain why the mob's behavior should be condemned, stating "We think it was wholly indefensible, exactly as we think the similar behavior of the majority [tenants] on rent control is wholly indefensible.
 When majorities are right, it is not because they are majorities but because they are right.
 When majorities abuse their strength to impose injustice upon a minority, they are always wrong, whether the victims are an economic, a racial, a religious, or any other kind of minority."

 The buildings at the center of the riots are still standing and occupied as of 2017.
-Harvey E. Clark Jr. died in 1998 aged 75 at his home in Swannanoa, NC.
+Harvey E. Clark Jr. died in 1998, aged 75, at his home in Swannanoa, North Carolina.